What sets us apart

 Not for profit.
 For you

 Never far from our minds is the responsibility of knowing that people turn to us when they most need help.
-As New Zealand’s largest health insurer and private hospital network, we make a significant contribution to New Zealand’s healthcare system.
+We make a significant contribution to New Zealand’s healthcare system.
+In the 2019 financial year we paid more than 3.2 million health insurance claims, including over 251,000 surgeries.
+We also covered more than 728,000 GP visits, more than 499,000 specialist consultations and over 659,000 prescriptions.

-Each year 300,000 Australasian travellers go overseas with the confidence of our travel insurance services behind them.
-We pay 40,000 claims per year when things go wrong.
-And we keep travellers informed with our popular monthly travel newsletter, with 275,000 subscribers.
+Each year 304,000 Australasian travellers go overseas with the confidence of our travel insurance services behind them.
+We pay more than 42,000 claims per year when things go wrong.
+And we keep travellers informed with out popular monthly travel newsletter, with 260,000 subscribers.

 Next chapter: Our untold story